Biblical Counseling I

 Nutrition, Health & Hygiene

 This course introduces general elements of nutrition, health, and hygiene on a personal, organizational and commercial level.
 Instruction begins with an in-depth look at diet and nutrition, food preparation, food safety and sanitation.
 Instruction is given in all elements of management and planning for nutrition and food service, including food prep, cooking, serving and clean-up.
-Elements of hospitality and service, plus instruction on hygiene and personal care are also covered.
+Elements of hospitality and service are also covered.